mosip/documentation/docs/arc-0.9.0-release notes.md

 The primary objective of the tablet version is to facilitate the registration process for residents, specifically those who are unable to physically visit registration centres and also serve remote locations where setting up Registration centres is not feasible.
 To address this challenge, the Android Registration Client was created, enabling Operators/ Supervisors to easily reach the remote areas and maximise resident registrations across the country.

-The key features provided on the Android Registration Client are:
+The key features provided in this release in addition to the ones present in the Android Registration CLient DP1 release are:

+* Trust validation- Certification for biometric capture
+* Transliteration- Ability to transliterate to another language upon entering the data
+* Test with real SBI
+* Audit
+* 1.1.5.x compatible (change in decryption logic)- Compatibility with version MOSIP 1.1.5
 * Operator/Supervisor Login (offline and online)
-* Multi-language support
+   a.
+Multilingual Support for display of labels (LTR)
+   b.
+Multilingual Support for Data Entry (LTR)
-* Auto-Sync/ manual sync
+* Auto sync/ Manual sync
-* New Registrations
+* Enhanced new registration capabilities:
+  i.
+Streamlined New Registrations Consent ii.
+Demographic Details iii.
+Document Upload iv.
+Biometrics capture
+  v.
+Preview Section
+  vi.
+Operator Authentication
+  vii.
+Packet Synchronization
+  viii.
+Packet Upload
+  ix.
+Acknowledgment Section

 **Note**: The Android Registration Client is compatible with the following MOSIP platform versions:
   1. 1.1.5.x